seblinl/JS-learn/README.md

 # The JavaScript Way
 [The JS Way](https://github.com/thejsway/thejsway)

-Excersice solve attempts for the GitHub book project.
+Excercise solve attempts for the GitHub book project.